-Weight is a Cisco proprietary BGP attributes that can be used to select a certain path.
+Weight is a Cisco proprietary BGP attribute that can be used to select a certain path.
 Here’s what you need to know about weight:

 - Weight is the first BGP attribute in the list.